 Estimated Tax Calculation with Examples

 John works for ABC Corp and earns $100,000 annually.
 He has been paying $1,000 as withheld taxes each month to his company.
 He has a child whose expenses are $5000.
-He has invested in T-bill securities which are projected to earn him an income of $2,000 during the year.
+He has invested in T-bills securities, which are projected to earn him an income of $2,000 during the year.
 Calculate the estimated tax to be paid for the current year by John.

 - Based on the income, John falls under the bracket of 24%.